howardhoho/Sorting-Hat/README.md

   2. <ins>Harry Potter Characters Face Images CNN Model</ins><br />
     Convolutional Layers: 4<br />
     It was trained using approximately 2000 images of the 253 Harry Potter actors.
-Data Augmentation was adoped for dataset imbalance due to the lack of "HufflePuff" and "Ravenclaw", as well as to increase the training data.
+Data Augmentation was adopted for dataset imbalance due to the lack of "HufflePuff" and "Ravenclaw", as well as to increase the training data.

 - Other Models<br />
   1. <ins>Face Features Extraction </ins><br />